China strikes back at U.S. with new tariffs on $75 billion in goods

 “It is essential for these two important economies to work together to advance balanced and fair trade,” the company said.

-White House trade adviser Peter Navarro told Fox Business News that trade negotiations with China would still go on behind closed doors.
+White House trade adviser Peter Navarro told Fox Business Network that trade negotiations with China would still go on behind closed doors.

 Reporting by Judy Hua, Min Zhang, Se Young Lee, Stella Qiu, Hallie Gu and Dominique Patton in BEIJING, Yilei Sun in SHANGHAI, Doina Chiacu andDavid Shepardson in WASHINGTON; Editing by Alison Williams